 The SteelSeries Arctis Nova Pro are the wired counterpart of the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox].
 Released in 2022, these headphones come with the GameDAC Gen 2, a digital to analog converter that offers several inputs and customization features like an EQ and channel mixing right at your fingertips.
 That said, even though they're wired, they come in either a PC/PlayStation or Xbox variant, as the Xbox model's DAC has a dedicated port for this console.
 There are also a few minor differences between this model's performance and the wireless model, particularly in build quality and noise isolation.

-TheĀ SteelSeries Arctis Nova Pro are good for neutral sound.
-They have a fairly neutral sound profile out of the box, although their treble range is uneven, resulting in vocals and lead instruments sounding harsh yet veiled.
-Sibilants like cymbals are also piercing.
+The SteelSeries Arctis Nova Pro are decent for neutral sound.
+They have a fairly excited sound profile out of the box, with some added punch and thump.
+That said, their bass range is uneven, which can result in certain notes of a bassline sounding louder than others.
+Their treble range is also uncontrolled, resulting in vocals and lead instruments that sound both harsh and dull, depending on the pitch of the singer.
 These headphones are very prone to inconsistencies in audio delivery too, and you may especially notice a drop in bass if you have thick hair or wear glasses.
 Luckily, you can use their companion software to fine-tune their sound to your liking or use the DAC's built-in EQs on the fly.

 The SteelSeries Arctis Nova Pro are the wired variant of the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox].
 These headphones also come in either a PC/PlayStation or an Xbox variant, so it's important to ensure you have the right model for your console.
 We tested the PC/PlayStation variant, which only comes in one color variant: 'Black'.
 You can see our model's label here.
 The Xbox variant's GameDAC has a dedicated port for this console.